-- The Manager will discuss with parents extended leave of absence during term time, as we feel this can provide an opportunity to gather important information.
-We ask for the precise location of where the child is going; the purpose of the visit; the return date and whether it is estimated or fixed - · We check in with the child/children to see if they know and corroborate the purpose of the visit - If a return date has been specified and a child has not returned to setting, we would contact Cheshire East Consultation Services (ChECS).
-We would never remove the child from the roll without first making enquiries about their disappearance and referring the case to the police and Children's Services as appropriate
+- The Manager requires a meeting with parents to discuss applications for extended leave of absence during term time, as we feel this can provide an opportunity to gather important information.
+We ask for the precise location of where the child is going; the purpose of the visit; the return date and whether it is estimated or fixed - We check in with the child/children to see if they know and corroborate the purpose of the visit. - If a return date has been specified and a child has not returned to school, we would contact ChECS.
+We would never remove the child from the roll without first making enquiries about their disappearance in line with Cheshire East Children Missing Education Procedures and referring the case to the police and Children's Services as appropriate.